agooch/testsite/faqs.md

   UNC Dataverse is managed and maintained by <a href="https://odum.unc.edu">The Odum Institute for Research in Social Science</a> at the University of North Carolina at Chapel Hill.
   <p></p>
-  Systems development and technical support is provided by Odum Institute's Research Data and Information Systems team.
-(Expand)
+  Systems development and technical support is provided by the <a href="https://odum.unc.edu/rdis/" target="_blank">Odum Institute Research Data and Information Systems</a> team.
+RDIS also offers custom Dataverse deployment and external tool development for integration with the Dataverse platform.
+External tools can range from metadata exploration and data analysis to data visualization applications and machine learning.
+To learn more about these services, please contact <a href="mailto:Jonathan_Crabtree@unc.edu">jonathan_crabtree@unc.edu</a>.
   <p></p>
-  Data management planning, archiving, curation, and training is provided by Odum Institute's Data Archive.(Expand)
+  Data management planning, archiving, curation, and training is provided by the <a href="https://odum.unc.edu/archive/" target="_blank">Odum Institute Data Archive</a>.
+UNC Dataverse support services are also offered in customizable packages that meet your project needs.
+Quotes are available upon request.
+We recommend setting up a brief, free consultation to discuss the needs of your project and your project timeline.
+To learn more about our services, please see <a href="https://odum.unc.edu/archive/#archive5" target="_blank">UNC Dataverse Support Services</a>.
 </details>
 <p></p>
 <details>
   <summary><strong>Why should I deposit my research data in UNC Dataverse?</strong></summary><br>

-   Text about value, funder requirement, dissemination, and long term preservation as well as FAIR compliance (link to examples/resources)
+   Sharing and preserving research data is an important part of the research lifecycle.
+By depositing your data in a data repository like UNC Dataverse, you are ensuring that your research is accessible and reusable well into the future.
+Not only is this beneficial for your own research needs, but it permits others to build upon your work to advance scientific inquiry and discovery.
+  <p></p>
+   The U.S. Office of Science and Technology Policy has released various memos (<a href="https://obamawhitehouse.archives.gov/sites/default/files/microsites/ostp/ostp_public_access_memo_2013.pdf" target="_blank">2013</a>, <a href="https://www.whitehouse.gov/wp-content/uploads/2022/08/08-2022-OSTP-Public-Access-Memo.pdf" target="_blank">2022</a>) charging federal funding agencies with developing and honing their <a href="https://odum.unc.edu/archive/#archive3" target="_blank">data management and sharing policies</a> for all funded research.
+In order to comply with these policies, researchers must share the outputs of their research with the public in appropriate data repositories.
+  <p></p>
+   In addition to government mandates, research communities are quickly adopting the <a href="https://www.go-fair.org/fair-principles/" target="_blank">FAIR Principles</a> for making data Findable, Accessible, Interoperable, and Reusable.
+These principles offer guidance for ensuring that data are properly preserved, described, and shared for future access and reuse.
+UNC Dataverse is FAIR compliant.

 </details>

 ## Policies and Data Requirements